 For minimum latency, with reasonable range, the SpektrumTM radios and satellite receivers are a great choice.
-Another good (and quite common) choice is the FrSky Taranis radio with a matched S-Bus receiver (X4R for example).
+If you desire a bit more range and more features the FrSky Taranis X9D or QX7 radio with a XSR receiver is an excellent choice.